 5) A Microplane Zester: Let me save you some time here, don’t even bother with any other kind of zester.

-6) A Brita pitcher (or comparable product) and a supply of filters
+(or comparable product) and a supply of filters.

-7) A ladelladel.
+7) A ladle.
 I like one with a steep angle of the handle that allows me to get to the bottom of tall jars and has little pour spouts on the sides.

 8) A funnel.
 I use a plastic one but I now use metal or glass rather than plastic whenever possible, so when I break the plastic one I’ll get a metal one.

 9) Not completely necessary, but it’s a waste not to use the rest of the lemon after zesting so I recommend a citrus press to extract the juice from the lemons efficiently.
 I bought a decent one at Home Goods for about ten bucks.
 That was lucky on price but as you can see it’s hot pink so I can’t leave it out on the counter, stainless is better that way.

 10) Labels or paper and scotch tape to indicate which batch is which.
 I use this label maker for marking my limoncello batches and all kinds of other stuff.
 It seems overly anal to buy a label maker but once you get past that you’ll find it all kinds of useful.